CityScope/CS_AI_Python/CityIO_AI_Python/README.md

  The long term plan for CityMatrix is to have a modularized design which separates the whole project into four different modules: input, output, data processing, and data storage.
 To achieve reliability, performance, and modularity of CityMatrix, we redesigned CityMatrix_AI to adapt the overall roadmap.
 <br><br>
 ## 2. Structure
-CityIO_AI will take over all the data processing jobs in the CityMatrix ecosystem. <br><br>
+CityIO_AI will take over all the data processing jobs in the CityMatrix ecosystem
+<br><br>
 ![CityMatrix Flowchart](flowchart.svg "CityMatrix Flowchart")
 >1. **Input Module** will only gather raw input data and store it into the *Input Table* of **CityIO**<br>
 >2. **CityIO_AI** monitors the *Input Table* of CityIO and will start the computing process whenever it gets new data from *Input Table*<br>